OVERVIEW & STRATEGY

 Tungsten West became an AIM (Alternative Investment Market) listed company in October 2021 when £36M was raised to help fund the project, after the deduction of fees.

-Tungsten West is set to directly employ approximately 200 members of staff once operational.
+Tungsten West is set to directly employ approximately 300 direct employees.

 Sustainability